LLNL/axom/src/axom/sidre/docs/sphinx/mfem_sidre_datacollection.rst

 Mixed-material Fields
 ---------------------

-The Conduit Blueprint provides support for mixed-material simulations through its "material set" construct.
+The Mesh Blueprint provides support for mixed-material simulations through its "material set" construct.
 Material metadata (stored in ``mfem::GridFunction`` s) can be registered in the ``DataCollection`` like any other field (with ``RegisterField``), given that some additional setup is performed and the field names match a specific naming convention.